Arnold Ehret

-Arnold Ehret (July 29, 1866 – October 10, 1922) was a German naturopath and alternative health educator, best known for developing the Mucusless Diet Healing System.
+Arnold Ehret (July 29, 1866 – October 10, 1922) was a German naturopath, alternative health educator and germ theory denialist, best known for developing the Mucusless Diet Healing System.
 Ehret authored books and articles on dieting, detoxification, fruitarianism, fasting, food combining, health, longevity, naturopathy, physical culture and vitalism.

 In opposition to medical science that asserts white blood cells are important components of the immune system, Ehret believed that white blood cells are caused by consuming mucus-forming foods, and as waste materials, poison the blood.
 His ideas about diet and disease have no scientific basis and have been criticized by medical experts as dangerous.

 Life

 Ehret was born in 1866, in St. Georgen (Black Forest), Schwarzwald, Baden, near Freiburg, southern Germany.

 Ehret's interests were physics, chemistry, drawing and painting.
 In 1887 at age 21, he graduated as a Professor of Drawing from a college in Baden.
 After studying in Frankfurt, he then taught there at a technical school for 15 years.

 Ehret was discharged from the army after nine months because of a heart condition.
 During the 1890s his health deteriorated and he took interest in naturopathy.
 He visited Sebastian Kneipp's water cure sanatorium in Wörishofen.
 He embraced fasting and a diet that consisted primarily of fruit.
 He founded a Sanitarium in Switzerland and used his diet to treat people.
 He moved to the United States in 1914 and attended the Panama–Pacific International Exposition of 1915.
 He opened an office in Los Angeles to promote his ideas.

-By age 31, he was diagnosed with Bright's disease which he claimed was cured by his mucusless diet (Bright's Disease is inflammation of the kidneys).